 The Golden Cube, endowed with 3,500 €, is awarded to the best media installation presented in the exhibition Monitoring and is sponsored by the software company Micromata GmbH.
 All works presented in the exhibition are automatically nominated for this prize.

-Wolfgang Jung is software designer and co-founder of Micromata GmbH.
-Since 2015 he develops electronical election systems for the POLYAS Ltd. in Kassel.
-2014 and 2015 he was lecturer for Physical Computing at School of Art and Design Kassel in the department of visual communication.
+Wolfgang Jung is software designer and former co-founder of Micromata GmbH.
+Since 2015 he develops internet voting systems for the POLYAS Ltd. in Kassel.
+2014 and 2015 he was lecturer for Physical Computing at the Kunsthochschule Kassel in the department of visual communication.
 From 2012 and 2013 he ran the club Batterie at the KulturBahnhof.
-2010 to 2015 he was part of the Project Nachrichtenmeisterei (electronic hotel, stromodrom).
-For documenta X he was responsible for the technical infrastructure of the media based works.
+2010 to 2015 he was part of the Project of the Nachrichtenmeisterei (electric hotel, stromodrom).
 Since 1993, he is active in technical support for the Kassel Dokfest.

 2020 Paula Ábalos: Diarios de Trabajos